teslajs/router/README.md

 ##### Usage

-All that's required is to require the router after your express app has been created, and pass it the app object:
+All you need is to require the router after your express app has been created, and pass it the app object:

 ```
 require('tesla-router')(app);
 ```

-Here's a super basic barebones example:
+Here's a basic barebones example for a simple Express app:

 ```
 var express = require('express'), // GET EXPRESS
     app = module.exports = express(), // DEFINE THE APP
     server = require('http').createServer(app); // CREATE THE SERVER

-// IF YOU HAVE ANY CUSTOM ROUTES YOU WANT TO OVERRIDE THE AUT ROUTER WITH
+// IF YOU HAVE ANY CUSTOM ROUTES YOU WANT TO OVERRIDE THE AUTO ROUTER WITH
-// THEY SHOULD COME FIRST (OPTIONAL)
+// FOR EXAMPLE AN AUTH MIDDLEWARE, THEY SHOULD COME FIRST (BUT THIS OPTIONAL)

-// INCLUDE AUTO ROUTES
+// INCLUDE AUTO ROUTER
 require('tesla-router')(app);

+// START SERVER LISTENING ON PORT 3000
 server.listen( 3000 );

 // EXPOSE APP